-General Gates surrenders the Command of the Southern Army to General Greene, on his Arrival in South Carolina • Action between General Sumpter and Colonel Tarleton • General Morgan's Expedition-Meets and defeats Colonel Tarleton • Lord Cornwallis pursues General Morgan • Party of Americans cut off at the Catawba • Lord Cornwallis arrives at Hillsborough-Calls, by Proclamation, on all the Inhabitants of the State to join him • Battle of Guilford-Americans defeated • Lord Cornwallis marches towards Wilmington-General Greene pursues him- General Greene returns towards Camden • Action at Camden • Lord Rawdon evacuates Camden, and returns to Charleston • Barbarous State of Society among the Mountaineers, and in the back Settlements of the Carolinas • Attack on Ninety-Six-Repulse-General Greene again obliged to retreat • Execution of Colonel Havne • Lord Rawdon leaves the State of South Carolina, and embarks for England • Action at the Eutaw Springs • General Greene retires to the High-Hills of Santee • Governor Rutledge returns to South Carolina, and resumes the Reins of Government

-[306] After the misfortune and suspension of general Gates, immediate CHAP XIX steps were taken by congress and the commander in chief, to restore 1.7.8.1 the reputation of the American arms, to check the progress of the British, and defeat their sanguine hopes of speedily subduing the southern [307] colonies.
+General Gates Surrenders The Command Of The Southern Army To General Greene, On His Arrival In South Carolina • Action Between General Sumpter And Colonel Tarleton • General Morgan'S Expedition-Meets And Defeats Colonel Tarleton • Lord Cornwallis Pursues General Morgan • Party Of Americans Cut Off At The Catawba • Lord Cornwallis Arrives At Hillsborough-Calls, By Proclamation, On All The Inhabitants Of The State To Join Him • Battle Of Guilford-Americans Defeated • Lord Cornwallis Marches Towards Wilmington-General Greene Pursues Him-General Greene Returns Towards Camden • Action At Camden • Lord Rawdon Evacuates Camden, And Returns To Charleston • Barbarous State Of Society Among The Mountaineers, And In The Back Settlements Of The Carolinas • Attack On Ninety-Six-Repulse-General Greene Again Obliged To Retreat • Execution Of Colonel Hayne • Lord Rawdon Leaves The State Of South Carolina, And Embarks For England • Action At The Eutaw Springs • General Greene Retires To The High-Hills Of Santee • Governor Rutledge Returns To South Carolina, And Resumes The Reins Of Government to check the progress of the British, and defeat their sanguine hopes of speedily subduing the southern [307] colonies.
 Major general Greene was ordered on to take the command in that quarter.
 He arrived about the middle of autumn, one thousand seven hundred and eighty, at the headquarters of general Gates; soon after which, every thing seemed to wear a more favorable appearance, with regard to military arrangements and operations in the American army.